100 Notable alumni of

 -

-Leonhard Euler was a Swiss mathematician, physicist, astronomer, geographer, logician, and engineer who founded the studies of graph theory and topology and made pioneering and influential discoveries in many other branches of mathematics such as analytic number theory, complex analysis, and infinitesimal calculus.
-He introduced much of modern mathematical terminology and notation, including the notion of a mathematical function.
-He is also known for his work in mechanics, fluid dynamics, optics, astronomy, and music theory.
+Leonhard Euler was a Swiss polymath who was active as a mathematician, physicist, astronomer, logician, geographer, and engineer.
+He founded the studies of graph theory and topology and made influential discoveries in many other branches of mathematics, such as analytic number theory, complex analysis, and infinitesimal calculus.
+He also introduced much of modern mathematical terminology and notation, including the notion of a mathematical function.
+He is known for his work in mechanics, fluid dynamics, optics, astronomy, and music theory.
+Euler has been called a "universal genius" who "was fully equipped with almost unlimited powers of imagination, intellectual gifts and extraordinary memory".
+He spent most of his adult life in Saint Petersburg, Russia, and in Berlin, then the capital of Prussia.

 -